Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <img src="../docs/testing_images/testing_val_40.png"><br>
 _Mobile Lighthouse Performance Testing Screenshot_

-The SEO test score was lower here as the URL is not allowed to be crawled for security purposes.
+The SEO test score was lower here as the href has been left blank.
 <br>
 </details>